suanruey/suanruey/README.md

 So, I may update my GitHub page with interesting and my own intepretations of cybersecurity-related articles and codes in future.
 Please do look forward it in my GitHub page!

-#### Inactive progress at the moment
+#### Inactive progress at the moment:
-**I’m looking to collaborate on any exciting IoT-based embedded projects, and I would like to pitch in any help if possible.
+(I’m looking to collaborate on any exciting IoT-based embedded projects, and I would like to pitch in any help if possible.)

 How to reach me: Please reach me at suanruey@hotmail.com.
 Do introduce yourself, and let me know you are human!